onedata/onedata-documentation/doc/administering_onedata/storage_import.md

 #### Last scan summary
-Below the configuration tab, there is information about current or last finished scan: its status, start & stop times and the number of created/modified/deleted files.
-If the `Continuous scan` is enabled, it also displays the estimated time of the next scan:
+Below the configuration tab, there is information about current or last finished scan: its status, start & stop times and the number all of processed files (`Processed files`) as well as the number of files detected on storage (`Total storage files`).
+`Processed files` is a sum of created, modified, unmodified, deleted and failed files counters which are presented in the right column of the tab. `Failed files` is the number of files for which processing has failed.
+`Total storage files` is a sum of created, modified and unmodified files counters.
+If the `Continuous scan` is enabled, it also displays the estimated time of the next scan.

 ![](../../doc/img/admin/auto_storage_import_info.png)